adrielcodeco/vscode-format-actions/README.md

 }
 ```

+In the first example above, when formatting the code, the Prettier action and the Eslint action will be called in sequence.

-OBS.: `"javascript", "typescript", "json", "jsonc"` are the default languages used by formact
+OBS.
+1: `"javascript", "typescript", "json", "jsonc"` are the default languages used by formact

+OBS.
+2: The Eslint command is added by the `dbaeumer.vscode-eslint` extension and Prettier command is added by the `codeco.formact-prettier` extension.

+OBS.
+3: Eslint work for default with Javascript files and Typescript if TypeScript is correctly configured inside ESLint.
+For Eslint command work with other languages like `json` or `jsonc` it need to be configured adding `eslint.validate` to the `.vscode/settings.json` with the languages `["javascript", "typescript", "json", "jsonc"]`

 ## TODO